 This ingredient's commercial uses are wide-ranging and occur from the food and beverage industry to personal care products and beyond.
 As a result, malic acid is one of the most in-demand food additives on the market today.
 If you are a supplier of food grade ingredients, you need a malic acid distributor like Brenntag North America with a well-established global distribution network and facilities that meet all ISO standards and HACCP food safety regulations.

-Beyond the food and beverage industry, malic acid aids in the production of a number of products for personal care.
-For instance, since its presence naturally increases the flow of saliva in the mouth, it is used in many dental cleaning products, such as toothpastes and mouthwashes.
-Plus, its ability to bring out strong fruit flavors makes it an ideal additive in many fruit-flavored cough drops, syrups, and lozenges.
+- Personal Care: Its presence naturally increases the flow of saliva in the mouth, it is used in many dental cleaning products, such as toothpastes and mouthwashes.
+Plus, its ability to bring out strong fruit flavors makes it an ideal additive in many fruit-flavored coughs drops, syrups, and lozenges.

-In the medical and pharmaceutical sectors, malic acid also offers many benefits as a natural supplement.
-For skin care, it helps reduce aging by decreasing the skin’s amount of dead cells and boosting its hydration.
+- Pharmaceutical: Helps in decreasing the skins’ number of dead cells and boosting its hydration.
 It can even help combat acne.
 In addition to its dermatological benefits, malic acid is being studied as a treatment for kidney stones and fibromyalgia.

-Finally, the oil and gas industry relies on malic acid as an additive when transporting crude oil from well sites to refineries.
+- Oil and Gas: It is used as an additive when transporting crude oil from well sites to refineries.

 Malic acid is a dicarboxylic acid that is naturally produced by all organisms.
 As an essential part of the metabolic cycles on a cellular level in plants and animals, malic acid gives energy to cells and provides the carbon skeleton that amino acids can be built on — such as during the glyoxylate and Krebs cycles.
 Even in the human body, a substantial amount of malic acid is both formed and broken down on a daily basis.
 While malic acid occurs naturally, a mix of L- and D-malic acid can be synthetically produced.
 Malic acid’s esters and salts are termed malates.